h3poteto/logist/README.md

 end
 ```

+If you are using [lograge](https://github.com/roidrage/lograge) it will automatically be configured to produce JSON output.

 ### flat_json option

 If you want to log Hash object, but you don't want to have nested JSON, you can set `flat_json=true`: